 SPECIAL TOPIC: THE KERYGMA

-There are so many opinions about Christianity.
+There are so many opinions about the basic truths of Christianity.
 Our day is a day of religious pluralism, just like the first century.
 Personally, I fully include and accept all groups who claim to know and trust Jesus Christ.
 We all disagree about this or that but basically Christianity is all about Jesus.
 However, there are groups that claim to be Christian that are seemingly "look alikes" or "johnny-come-latelies."
 How do I tell the difference?

 Well, there are two good ways: